Aisha C. Moodie-Mills

 Expertise: LGBT issues, relationship recognition and marriage equality, race and ethnicity

-Aisha C. Moodie-Mills is the Advisor for LGBT Policy & Racial Justice at American Progress, where her work with the FIRE Initiative explores the intersections of race, class, and sexuality.
+Aisha C. Moodie-Mills is Senior Fellow and Director of the FIRE Initiative at American Progress, where her work explores the intersections of race, class, and sexuality.
 She is also the host of “Politini,” a weekly politics and pop culture show on BLIS.FM.
 She has been recognized as one of the top “Forty Under 40” national LGBT leaders by The Advocate, and as one of The Root‘s 100 emerging and established leaders in the African-American community.

 Throughout her career, Aisha has served as a political advisor, private-sector liaison, and fundraiser to more than 50 members of Congress, including six senators and the Congressional Black Caucus.
-Prior to her work at CAP, she was the president of Synergy Strategy Group, a boutique fundraising and political consulting firm where she has raised millions of dollars for progressive candidates and advocacy organizations while helping them to amplify their voice in the public policy arena and expand their political reach.
+Prior to her work at American Progress, she was the president of Synergy Strategy Group, a boutique fundraising and political consulting firm where she has raised millions of dollars for progressive candidates and advocacy organizations while helping them to amplify their voice in the public policy arena and expand their political reach.